leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter10/02-Using Streams.md

 The exam expects you to know about common predefined collectors in addition to being able to write your own by passing a supplier, accumulator, and combiner.

+## Using Common Intermediate Operations

+Unlike a terminal operation, an intermediate operation produces a stream as its result.
+An intermediate operation can also deal with an infinite stream simply by returning another infinite stream.
+Since elements are produced only as needed, this works fine.
+The assembly line worker doesn’t need to worry about how many more elements are coming through and instead can focus on the current element.

+### Filtering

+The filter() method returns a Stream with elements that match a given expression.
+Here is the method signature:

+    public Stream<T> filter(Predicate<? super T> predicate)

+For example, this retains all elements that begin with the letter m:

+    Stream<String> s = Stream.of("monkey", "gorilla", "bonobo");
+    s.filter(x -> x.startsWith("m"))
+            .forEach(System.out::print); // monkey

+### Removing Duplicates

+The distinct() method returns a stream with duplicate values removed.
+The duplicates do not need to be adjacent to be removed.
+As you might imagine, Java calls equals() to determine whether the objects are equivalent.

+    public Stream<T> distinct()

+Here’s an example:

+    Stream<String> s = Stream.of("duck", "duck", "duck", "goose");
+    s.distinct().forEach(System.out::print); // duckgoose

+### Restricting by Position

+The limit() and skip() methods can make a Stream smaller, or limit() could make a finite stream out of an infinite stream.
+The method signatures are shown here:

+    public Stream<T> limit(long maxSize)
+    public Stream<T> skip(long n)

+    Stream<Integer> s = Stream.iterate(1, n -> n + 1); s.skip(5)
+    .limit(2) .forEach(System.out::print); // 67

+### Mapping

+The map() method creates a one-to-one mapping from the elements in the stream to the elements of the next step in the stream.
+The method signature is as follows:

+    public <R> Stream<R> map(Function<? super T, ? extends R> mapper)

+The map() method on streams is for transforming data.
+Don’t confuse it with the Map interface, which maps keys to values.

+As an example, this code converts a list of String objects to a list of Integer objects representing their lengths:

+    Stream<String> s = Stream.of("monkey", "gorilla", "bonobo");
+    s.map(String::length).forEach(System.out::print); // 676

+### Using flatMap

+The flatMap() method takes each element in the stream and makes any elements it contains top-level elements in a single stream.
+This is helpful when you want to remove empty ele- ments from a stream or combine a stream of lists.
+We are showing you the method signature for consistency with the other methods so you don’t think we are hiding anything.

+    public <R> Stream<R> flatMap(
+    Function<? super T, ? extends Stream<? extends R>> mapper)

+    List<String> zero = List.of();
+    var one = List.of("Bonobo");
+    var two = List.of("Mama Gorilla", "Baby Gorilla");
+    Stream<List<String>> animals = Stream.of(zero, one, two);

+    animals.flatMap(m -> m.stream()).forEach(System.out::println);

+**Concatenating Streams**

+While flatMap() is good for the general case, there is a more convenient way to concatenate two streams:

+    var one = Stream.of("Bonobo");
+    var two = Stream.of("Mama Gorilla", "Baby Gorilla");
+    Stream.concat(one, two).forEach(System.out::println);

+### Sorting

+The sorted() method returns a stream with the elements sorted.
+Just like sorting arrays, Java uses natural ordering unless we specify a comparator.
+The method signatures are these:

+    public Stream<T> sorted()
+    public Stream<T> sorted(Comparator<? super T> comparator)

+Calling the first signature uses the default sort order.

+    Stream<String> s = Stream.of("brown-", "bear-");
+    s.sorted().forEach(System.out::print); // bear-brown-

+We can optionally use a Comparator implementation via a method or a lambda.
+In this example, we are using a method:

+    Stream<String> s = Stream.of("brown bear-", "grizzly-");
+    s.sorted(Comparator.reverseOrder()).forEach(System.out::print); // grizzly-brown bear-

+Here we pass a Comparator to specify that we want to sort in the reverse of natural sort order.
+Ready for a tricky one?
+Do you see why this doesn’t compile?

+    Stream<String> s = Stream.of("brown bear-", "grizzly-");
+    s.sorted(Comparator::reverseOrder); // DOES NOT COMPILE

+Take a look at the second sorted() method signature again.
+It takes a Comparator, which is a functional interface that takes two parameters and returns an int.
+However, Comparator::reverseOrder doesn’t do that.
+Because reverseOrder() takes no arguments and returns a value, the method reference is equivalent to () -> Comparator.reverseOrder(), which is really a Supplier<Comparator>.
+This is not compatible with sorted().
+We bring this up to remind you that you really do need to know method references well.

+### Taking a Peek

+It is useful for debugging because it allows us to perform a stream operation without changing the stream.
+The method signature is as follows:

+    public Stream<T> peek(Consumer<? super T> action)

+You might notice the intermediate peek() operation takes the same argument as the terminal forEach() operation.
+Think of peek() as an intermediate version of forEach() that returns the original stream to you.

+    var stream = Stream.of("black bear", "brown bear", "grizzly");
+    long count = stream.filter(s -> s.startsWith("g"))
+            .peek(System.out::println).count(); // grizzly
+    System.out.println(count); // 1

+**Danger: Changing State with peek()**

+Remember that peek() is intended to perform an operation without changing the result.
+Here’s a straightforward stream pipeline that doesn’t use peek():

+    var numbers = new ArrayList<>();
+    var letters = new ArrayList<>();
+    numbers.add(1);
+    letters.add('a');

+    Stream<List<?>> stream = Stream.of(numbers, letters);
+    stream.map(List::size).forEach(System.out::print); // 11

+Now we add a peek() call and note that Java doesn’t prevent us from writing bad peek code:

+    Stream<List<?>> bad = Stream.of(numbers, letters);
+    bad.peek(x -> x.remove(0))
+    .map(List::size) .forEach(System.out::print); // 00

+This example is bad because peek() is modifying the data structure that is used in the stream, which causes the result of the stream pipeline to be different than if the peek wasn’t present.

+## Putting Together the Pipeline

+Streams allow you to use chaining and express what you want to accomplish rather than how to do so.

+    var list = List.of("Toby", "Anna", "Leroy", "Alex");
+    list.stream()
+            .filter(n -> n.length() == 4)
+            .sorted()
+            .limit(2)
+            .forEach(System.out::println);

+What do you think the following does?

+    Stream.generate(() -> "Elsa")
+      .filter(n -> n.length() == 4)
+      .sorted()
+      .limit(2)
+      .forEach(System.out::println);

+It hangs until you kill the program, or it throws an exception after running out of memory.
+The foreperson has instructed sorted() to wait until everything to sort is present.
+That never happens because there is an infinite stream.

+    Stream.generate(() -> "Elsa")
+      .filter(n -> n.length() == 4)
+      .limit(2)
+      .sorted()
+      .forEach(System.out::println);

+This one prints Elsa twice.
+The filter lets elements through, and limit() stops the ear- lier operations after two elements.
+Now sorted() can sort because we have a finite list.

+    Stream.generate(() -> "Olaf Lazisson")
+      .filter(n -> n.length() == 4)
+      .limit(2)
+      .sorted()
+      .forEach(System.out::println);

+This one hangs as well until we kill the program.
+The filter doesn’t allow anything through, so limit() never sees two elements.
+This means we have to keep waiting and hope that they show up.

+You can even chain two pipelines together.
+See if you can identify the two sources and two terminal operations in this code.

+    long count = Stream.of("goldfish", "finch")
+      .filter(s -> s.length() > 5)
+      .collect(Collectors.toList())
+      .stream()
+      .count();
+    System.out.println(count); // 1